DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model: Related Work

 \subsection{Expert OCR Models}

 Researchers usually trained different expert OCR models for different OCR tasks separately.
-PP-OCR series~\citep{du2020pp, du2021pp, li2022pp, liu2025pp} focus on multi-scenario and multi-lingual text detection and text recognition tasks.
-TableMaster~\citep{cao2025tablemaster}, SLANet~\citep{li2022ppstructure}, and UniTable~\citep{peng2024unitable} are proposed to recognize the structure and content of tables.
-LaTeX-OCR\footnote{https://github.com/lukas-blecher/LaTeX-OCR}, PP-FormulaNet~\citep{liu2025pp}, and UniMERNet~\citep{wang2024unimernet} are designed for formula recognition task.
+PP-OCR series \cite{du2020pp, du2021pp, li2022pp, liu2025pp} focus on multi-scenario and multi-lingual text detection and recognition tasks.
+TableMaster \cite{cao2025tablemaster}, SLANet \cite{li2022ppstructure}, and UniTable \cite{peng2024unitable} are proposed to recognize the structure and content of tables.
+LaTeX-OCR\footnote{\url{https://github.com/lukas-blecher/LaTeX-OCR}}, PP-FormulaNet \cite{liu2025pp}, and UniMERNet \cite{wang2024unimernet} are designed for formula recognition task.
 However, one inconvenient aspect is that researchers often have to switch between different models to meet various recognition requirements.